 Employers should be careful to read through their obligations regarding the compensation of their employees and ensure that any policies are in line with both the Pay Transparency Act and the ESA.

-Can I Hold My Workplace to That Standard?
+Can I Hold My Workplace to That Wage Discussion Standard?

 Employers are obligate to pay attention to and fulfill the requirements laid out by the Ontario government in the Employment Standards Act and the Pay Transparency Act.
 It is important that each employer familiarizes themselves with the requirements of both acts, as well as the abilities of their employees.
 Any policies preventing employees from sharing their rates of compensation with one another directly violate both acts.